-HUD is considering a change that would replace the CBO forecast with the economic forecast of the Office of Management and Budget (OMB), beginning with the calculation of the FY 2021 Medians.
-This OMB forecast would match the economic assumptions used in the calculation of HUD median family income estimates with assumptions used in the formulation of the Administration's Budget.
-HUD has not used OMB forecasts previously because they have not been available for public release.
+Last year HUD discussed considering a change that would replace the CBO forecast with the economic forecast of the Office of Management and Budget (OMB), beginning with the calculation of the FY 2021 Medians.
+This OMB forecast would have matched the economic assumptions used in the calculation of HUD median family income estimates with assumptions used in the formulation of the Administration's Budget and with the economic assumptions used in the calculation of Fair Market Rents (FMRs).
+However, HUD did not use the OMB economic assumptions in the calculation of the FY 2021 FMRs in the summer of 2020.
+HUD used CBO forecast assumptions because they were based on more recent economic data that measured early economic impacts of the pandemic.
+HUD will still consider using OMB forecasts instead of CBO next year.

 The income limits used for the Section 236 program are currently the same as the Public Housing/Section 8 Low-Income Limits, which are defined by Section 3(b)(2) of the United States Housing Act of 1937.
 These income limits are normally set at 80 percent of the median family income for a four-person family, adjusted for family size and adjusted for unusually high or low housing costs.
-There are, however, situations where they are additional upward or downward adjustments.
+There are, however, situations where HUD makes additional upward or downward adjustments.

 Most four-person low-income limits are the greater of 80 percent of the area median income, or 80 percent of the state nonmetropolitan median income.
-Because the very low-income limits are not always based on 50 percent of median, however, calculating low-income limits as 80 percent of the median would produce anomalies inconsistent with statutory intent (e.g., very low-income limits could be higher than lowincome limits).
-To eliminate this problem, the normal calculation is to set the four-person low-income limit at 1.6 (i.e., 80 percent/50 percent) times the relevant four-person very low-income limit.
-The two exceptions to this practice are that the resulting four-person income limit is not allowed to exceed the U.S. median income (\$78,500 for FY 2020) except when justified by high housing costs; and once adjusted, the four-person lowincome limit decrease is limited to five percent or, if increasing, capped at the greater of five percent or twice the national change in median income (which is 7.9 percent for FY 2020).
+Because HUD does not always base the very low-income limits on 50 percent of median, however, calculating low-income limits as 80 percent of the median would produce anomalies inconsistent with statutory intent (e.g., very low-income limits could be higher than low-income limits).
+To eliminate this problem, HUD's normal calculation is to set the four-person low-income limit at 1.6 (i.e., 80 percent/50 percent) times the relevant four-person very low-income limit.
+The two exceptions to this practice are that the resulting four-person income limit is not allowed to exceed the U.S. median income (\$79,900 for FY 2021) except when justified by high housing costs; and once adjusted, HUD limits decreases in the four-person low-income limit to five percent or, and caps increases at the greater of five percent or twice the national change in median income.
+For FY 2021 the cap is set at five percent because twice the national change in median income is 3.6 percent.
 Use of very low-income limits as a starting point for calculating other income limits has the effect of adjusting low-income limits in areas where the very low-income limits have been adjusted because of unusually high or low housing-cost-to-income relationships.